AdobeDocs/experience-manager-pattern-detection.en/help/using/dg.md

 * `java.io.inputstream`
   * Use a direct-binary upload approach in which the binary is added to the datastore directly.
-  * For assets use cases, please use [aem-upload](https://github.com/adobe/aem-upload).
+  * For assets use cases, see [aem-upload](https://github.com/adobe/aem-upload).
 For other types of binaries, custom upload logic can be modeled after this same pattern.

 * `maintenance.task.configuration`
   * Review AEM as a Cloud Service [Maintenance Task](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/operations/maintenance.html) documentation.